RaglandCodes/Note/README.md

 For now, users can enter their name only.
 Nothing happends after than

 ## What's new
-- See notes based on user name
+- Moved data to a seperate file

 ## Limitations
-- Can't see others' notes
+- Can't 👍 others notes
 - Can add new notes

 ## Coming next
-- Fix 👆 those limitations
+- Fix ⬆ those limitations
 - GraphQL implementation